mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/05-vim.markdown

   provides a list of plugins with a description for each one on its usefulness.
 The comments at the bottom are also interesting as people have suggested alternatives to some of the plugins mentioned in the post.

+* [Powerline](https://github.com/powerline/powerline) is a popular statusline
+  plugin for Vim that works with both Python 2 and 3.

 ### What do you want to learn about Python development?